Gustavomurta/Arduino_Mega_Programmer/ROM Reader with Arduino/README.md

 Arduino Read ROM data and send to USB/Serial Port

-Windows gets Serial port data, prints Hex dump to the console and saves a file in bin format.
+Windows gets Serial port data, prints Hex dump to the console and saves a file in binary format.